STAND. COM. REP. NO. 549

 Honorable Ronald D. Kouchi

 State of Hawaii

-Your Committees on Energy, Economic Development, and Tourism and Transportation, to which was referred S.B.
-No. 1000 entitled:
+Your Committee on Government Operations, to which was referred S.B.
+No. 661 entitled:

-As affirmed by the records of votes of the members of your Committees on Energy, Economic Development, and Tourism and Transportation that are attached to this report, your Committees are in accord with the intent and purpose of S.B.
-No. 1000, as amended herein, and recommend that it pass Second Reading in the form attached hereto as S.B.
-No. 1000, S.D.
-1, and be referred to your Committees on Commerce, Consumer Protection, and Health and Ways and Means.
+As affirmed by the record of votes of the members of your Committee on Government Operations that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
+No. 661, as amended herein, and recommends that it pass Second Reading in the form attached hereto as S.B.
+No. 661, S.D.
+1, and be referred to your Committee on Judiciary.

 Respectfully submitted on behalf of the members of the Committee on Government Operations,

 SHARON MORIWAKI, Chair